China–United States relations: Cyberwarfare and election interference

 According to a report by Reuters, in 2019 the United States CIA began a clandestine campaign on Chinese social media to spread negative narratives about the Xi Jinping administration in an effort to influence Chinese public opinion against the government.
 The CIA promoted narratives that CCP leaders were hiding money overseas and that the Belt and Road Initiative was corrupt and wasteful.
 As part of the campaign, the CIA also targeted foreign countries where the United States and China compete for influence.

 Voice of America reported in April 2020 that "Internet security researchers say there have already been signs that China-allied hackers have engaged in so-called "spear-phishing" attacks on American political targets" ahead of the 2020 United States elections.
-As of 7 July 2020, the U.S. government was "looking at" banning Chinese video streaming application, TikTok due to national security concerns.
+As of 7 July 2020, the US government was "looking at" banning Chinese video streaming application, TikTok due to national security concerns.
 Secretary of State Mike Pompeo said the Trump administration had been aware of the potential threat and has "worked on this issue for a long time".
 On 19 September 2020, a complaint was filed in Washington by TikTok and its parent company, ByteDance, challenging the recent moves made by the Trump administration to prevent the application from operating in the US.
-The court documents argued that the U.S. government took the step for political reasons rather than to stop an "unusual and extraordinary threat".
+The court documents argued that the US government took the step for political reasons rather than to stop an "unusual and extraordinary threat".
 In April 2024, the House of Representatives passed a bill requiring TikTok to divest from ByteDance within 9–12 months or face a potential ban, Biden signed the bill into law soon afterwards.

-In December 2024, Chinese state-sponsored hackers reportedly breached the U.S. Treasury Department's security systems, exploiting vulnerabilities in the cybersecurity services of third-party provider BeyondTrust.
+In December 2024, Chinese state-sponsored hackers reportedly breached the US Treasury Department's security systems, exploiting vulnerabilities in the cybersecurity services of third-party provider BeyondTrust.
 Using a compromised digital key, the attackers accessed a cloud-based service that provided technical support for Treasury end users, enabling them to override security measures and retrieve certain unclassified documents.
 Treasury officials, alerted to the breach by BeyondTrust on 8 December 2024, collaborated with the FBI and CISA to investigate the incident, which was attributed to a China-linked Advanced Persistent Threat (APT) group.